atomicguy/cmu_mocap_mbl/README.md

 # cmu_mocap_mbl
+[CMU Mocap](http://mocap.cs.cmu.edu/) frames exported for use with [ManuelBastioniLAB](http://manuelbastioni.com)

-CMU Mocap frames exported for use with ManuelBastioniLAB
+All Frames of CMU Mocap data exported as poses compatible with ManuelBastioniLAB characters.